-The Treaty of Jaffa was Richard’s attempt to capitalize on Saladin’s weakness to whatever extent he could, given that he himself was in a pretty helpless position as well.
-It called for a three year cessation in hostilities, during which time Saladin would not attack any of the Crusader kingdoms along the Mediterranean coast and would allow Christian pilgrims to visit any holy sites in his territory, including Jerusalem.
+The Treaty of Jaffa was Richard’s attempt to capitalize on Saladin’s weakness to whatever extent he could.
+Richard was in a weak position as well, but the main cause of his weakness–trouble back in Europe–wouldn’t necessarily have been known to Saladin which put Richard in a stronger negotiating position.
+The treaty called for a three year cessation in hostilities, during which time Saladin would not attack any of the Crusader kingdoms along the Mediterranean coast and would allow Christian pilgrims to visit any holy sites in his territory, including Jerusalem.
 He agreed to surrender the city of Ascalon to Saladin (it had finally fallen to the Crusaders in 1153), but only after destroying its fortifications first so as to leave it (at least temporarily) defenseless.
 Richard finally left for home on October 9, and the Third Crusade was officially kaput.

-The Third Crusade failed to retake Jerusalem, but it’s fair to say that without the it, and specifically without Richard’s military successes, Saladin might well have been able to put the remaining Crusader kingdoms in a pretty tough spot.
+The Third Crusade failed to retake Jerusalem, but it’s fair to say that without it, and specifically without Richard’s military successes, Saladin would have been able to put the remaining Crusader kingdoms in a pretty tough spot.
 It’s not inconceivable to argue that, absent Richard’s intervention, Saladin could have removed the Crusader presence from the eastern Mediterranean entirely.